icon-lab/pFLSynth/README.md

     ```

 The script will process each subject sequentially, registering the specified sequences to the T1-weighted images and saving the results in the output directory.

+## Converting NIfTI to PNG

+After completing the registration process, the next step in the pipeline is to convert the NIfTI files into PNG format.
+This conversion process takes each slice of the 3D MRI data and saves it as a 2D cross-section.
+The `process_nii_to_png.py` script automates this task.

+### Usage

+To use this script, you need to specify the input directory (where the NIfTI files are stored) and the output directory (where the PNG files will be saved).

+1. Set the input directory in the script:

+    ```python
+    # TODO: Set your input directory containing NIfTI files
+    input_directory = "/path/to/input/directory"
+    ```

+2. Set the output directory for the PNG files:

+    ```python
+    # TODO: Set your output directory for PNG files
+    output_directory = "/path/to/output/directory"
+    ```

+3. Run the script:

+    ```bash
+    python process_nii_to_png.py
+    ```

+This will process each NIfTI file, converting it into a series of 2D PNG images, each representing a slice from the 3D MRI data.
+The script organizes these PNG images into folders corresponding to their original NIfTI file names.

+### Note

+- It is advisable to have a backup of the original NIfTI files before running this script, as it involves reading and processing significant amounts of data.
+- Ensure that the input and output directories are set correctly to avoid any unintended data loss.

 <!-- ## Dataset